Mugwort : the king of smokable herbs?

 People have used a lot of plants, in a lot of different ways, for a lot of different reasons in the past, so it's only natural this close relative of the Absinthe plant has been an A-list herbal remedy for centuries (don't worry, thujone isn't a problem with this herb either).

-Plenty of historic anecdotal evidence (and many, many natural healing publications) suggests that the general use of mugwort may have many benefits but we can't pinpoint where or when this wormwood relative got trendy as a smokable.
+Plenty of historic anecdotal evidence (and many, many natural healing publications) suggests that the general use of mugwort may have many health benefits but we can't pinpoint where or when this wormwood relative got trendy as a smokable.
 A quick search for mugwort herb benefits will turn up numerous different results regarding the effects of Mugwort, from helping with menstruations to helping give lucid dreams and even being an insect repellent!

 Fundamentally, one of the most significant uses of Mugwort is a practice called moxibustion.
-Found in traditional Chinese medicine and still popular as a herbal remedy around the world, during the moxibustion process the leaves from the Mugwort plant are shaped into a moxa, a condensed stick that resembles a thin cigar and burned over an acupuncture point.
+Found in traditional Chinese medicine and still popular as a herbal remedy around the world, during the moxibustion process the dried leaves from the Mugwort plant are shaped into a moxa, a condensed stick that resembles a thin cigar and burned over an acupuncture point.
 The heat and chemical compounds found within the plant are thought to stimulate blood flow around the point.

 Practitioners of moxibustion believe it strengthens and warms the blood and potentially treats inflammation and cancer.
 According to a 2018 study, moxibustion from Artemisia Vulgaris l may also help for some functions of childbirth.